 With the September 2016 enactment of the West Los Angeles Leasing Act of 2016 (Public Law 114-226), the contemplated enhanced use leases (EULs) at West Los Angeles Campus will enable VA to provide permanent supportive housing and related services to Veterans, notably those within the chronically homeless, severely disabled, aging, and female populations.
-Consistent with the framework Master Plan, these projects will significantly improve the quality of life for such Veterans, and provide them with wrap around services and more convenient access to healthcare on the campus.
+Consistent with the Draft Master Plan, these projects will significantly improve the quality of life for such Veterans, and provide them with wrap around services and more convenient access to healthcare on the campus.
 It will also support the Department’s goal to end Veteran homelessness nationwide, including in Los Angeles which has one of the largest homeless Veteran population in the country.
 This important initiative is also consistent with the original intention of the campus: to be a Home for Veterans.

 For convenience, below are VA’s responses to frequently asked questions (FAQ).